sghosh246/DSM_Project_Project-4/README.md

+Note : please note that data_stocks.csv which is used to populate the dataframe can't be uploaded because it's  more than 25MB.

 Problem 1:
 There are various stocks for which we have collected a data set, which all stocks are apparently similar in performance